 As has been said many times now, 2020 is turning out to be a wild year.
 Never in the last 100 years have so many people been affected on so many levels.
 But out of adversity comes opportunity, and now that we are five months beyond the beginning of the pandemic, new opportunities are indeed emerging for businesses across a number of industries.
 In the staffing and recruiting industries, change had already begun pre-COVID, and now the stakes are high as winners and losers are already being declared.
 Uber announced in April that they are abandoning their objective to continue the UberWorks business they started in 2019.
-More business will surely fall or sell to larger companies, particularly considering it is a fragmented industry with companies focused on niche sectors.
+More business will surely fail or sell to larger companies, particularly considering it is a fragmented industry with companies focused on niche sectors.

 So why is there an urgency to change right now?
 Three primary reasons come to mind: